cglosner/Compress/README.md

 ### Description

-There are three important comparison methods used to exaluate the multithreading used for compression: how fast is took to compress, how the number of threads effects the speed, and finally, the size of the compression.
+There are two important comparison methods used to exaluate the multithreading used for compression: how fast is took to compress and the number of threads effects the speed.
 Note, when worker threads are described below that is reffering to the number of threads that are used to compress the input file on excluding the main thread, so when it says 0 worker threads that means only the main